a-n-rose/Python-Sound-Tool/README.md

 This project stemmed from the Prototype Fund project <a href="https://github.com/pgys/NoIze">NoIze</a>.
 This fork broadens the application of the software from smart noise filtering to general sound analysis, filtering, visualization, preparation, etc. Therefore the name has been adapted to more general sound functionality.

-Note1: for adjusting sound files, **apply only to copies of the originals**.
+Note: for adjusting sound files, **apply only to copies of the originals**.
 Improvements need to be made to ensure files don't get overwritten except explicitly indicated.

-Note2:

 # Installation